 Though it may seem silly, an honest mistake when setting your thermostat could leave you with warm air blowing in your home.
 If the fan is set to ON instead of AUTO then the fan will continuously blow even when the system is not cooling.
 This means the fan will simply blow the warm air from the ducts out through the vents.

 Check your thermostat to make sure AUTO and COOL are selected so that your system is cooling the air and will only blow the cooled air out of the vents.

 Maintaining the air filters in your AC system is very important.
 One unfortunate consequence of not cleaning air filters can be warm air blowing from your AC.
 Dirty filters don’t allow the AC system to filter and move air efficiently which puts a strain on your unit.
 This can cause warm air flow throughout your home.

 Checking your AC air filter is usually a simple job.
 If the filter is covered in dust and debris, change it out for a new filter to see if this resolves your warm air problem.
 Make sure you know the right size and thickness of your filters before buying new ones!

-If you have a split system AC unit, both the indoor and outdoor parts of the system need to be functional to complete the cooling cycles.
+If you have a ductless, mini-split AC system, both the indoor and outdoor parts of the system need to be functional to complete the cooling cycles.
 An interruption in power to the outdoor unit causes the cooling components housed in that part of the system to not run.
 This can cause warm air to be circulated by the indoor air handler.